 The Real Side of the High-Volume Return Premium

-Prior literature demonstrates that an increased trading activity of a firm’s stock, over short periods of time such as a week, is associated with abnormal future stock returns (the high-volume return premium).
-In this study, we investigate whether the increased trading activity entails real actions at the corporate level.
+Prior literature demonstrates that an increased trading activity of a firm's stock is associated with abnormal future stock returns (the high-volume return premium) and interprets this phenomenon as evidence that increased visibility generates reductions in cost of capital.
+Motivated by this interpretation, we investigate whether increased trading activity entails changes in real corporate actions.
 We document a positive relation between abnormal trading volume, future investment expenditures, and financing cash flows.
 This positive relation is not subsumed by the arrival of investment-related news or other corporate disclosures, nor by subsequent earnings information, and is concentrated among firms with high financial constraints and firms with lower levels of investor recognition.

 Keywords: Trading volume; Corporate investment; Financing cash flows; Investor recognition